Pon-Dinesh-kumar/100-days-of-front-end/log.md

 **Progress:** I am excited about applying my knowledge of JavaScript modules and DOM manipulation in future projects.

 #100DaysOfCode #JavaScript #Modules #DOMManipulation

+## Day 45: JavaScript Interactivity and Selectors

+**Today's Progress:**
+- Explored JavaScript interactivity to make web pages more dynamic and responsive.
+- Learned about JavaScript selectors to target and manipulate specific elements in the DOM.

+**Thoughts:** JavaScript interactivity allows for engaging user experiences and enhanced functionality on web pages.
+JavaScript selectors provide a convenient way to access and modify specific elements in the DOM.

+**Progress:** I am excited to leverage JavaScript interactivity and selectors to create interactive and user-friendly web applications.

+#100DaysOfCode #JavaScript #Interactivity #Selectors #WebDevelopment